scsm-ua/kirtan-guide-en/songs/samudra-sambhava-gabhi-surabhi-apana.md

     kuṇḍavāri mahāpāpahārī se chinmoya snāne pāne bhavabhaya tritāpa nāśaya

-The transcendental water of this Kuṇḍa can ban- ish even the greatest sins.
-The threefold miseries— *ād- hyātmic* , *ādhidaivic* and *ādhibhautic* —and all fears of this material world are destroyed by bathing in or drinking this water.
+The transcendental water of this Kuṇḍa can banish even the greatest sins.
+The threefold miseries— *ādhyātmic* , *ādhidaivic* and *ādhibhautic* —and all fears of this material world are destroyed by bathing in or drinking this water.

 #### 4

     bahu-bhāgye keho sei dugdhāsvāda pāya chidānanda-deho labhi kṛṣṇa-loke jāya

-Sometimes, by great fortune, someone will get to taste the water of Govinda Kuṇḍa as that milk, attain a transcendental form, and go to Krishna- *loka* .
+Sometimes, by great fortune, someone will get to taste the water of Govinda Kuṇḍa as that milk, attain a transcendental form, and go to Krishna*loka* .

 #### 5

     śrī kṛṣṇa-mānase jebā kore hethā snāna gupta-govardhane rādhā-kṛṣṇa-sevā pāna

-Anyone who bathes in Śrī Govinda Kuṇḍa, desiring to serve Krishna, attains divine service of Śrī Śrī Rādhā- Krishna in Gupta Govardhan (hidden Govardhan).
+Anyone who bathes in Śrī Govinda Kuṇḍa, desiring to serve Krishna, attains divine service of Śrī Śrī Rādhā-Krishna in Gupta Govardhan (hidden Govardhan).